survivejs/react-book/manuscript/03_developing_with_webpack.md

 If everything went fine, the old commands should work still.
 Now we have something a little tidier together that's possible to grow even further with minimal work.

-## `WebpackDevServer` and `html-webpack-plugin`
+## `html-webpack-plugin`

-In our current solution we've entangled our build and development version `index.html`.
-We definitely don't want reference to `http://localhost:8080/webpack-dev-server.js` to end up in our production version.
+In our current solution our build and development rely on the same `index.html`.
+That will cause problems as the project expands.
+Instead it's preferable to use `html-webpack-plugin` for this purpose.
+It can generate all the references we need without us having to tweak them manually.

-Fortunately we can resolve this problem by extending our system a little.
-We'll set up our own little server in which we'll wrap `WebpackDevServer` in addition we'll generate HTML of our production version dynamically with some hash so we get to benefit from client level caching.

-### Setting up `html-webpack-plugin`

 As a first step hit `npm i html-webpack-plugin --save-dev`.
 Get rid of `build/index.html`.
 We'll generate that dynamically next with some configuration.